MLROs.com: Examining the KYC Operational Landscape & Enhancing Corporate Customer Due Diligence

 Coping with regulatory change while ensuring operational robustness.
 When the complexity and volume of day to day tasks increases, it’s a constant challenge to maintain quality of operations while the business grows.
 At the same time new regulations need to be overlaid on existing practices.
 Ultimately heads of KYC operations want to be able to proactively manage risk, not feeling like they spend their time in the trenches trying to ensure steps in the process have been followed.

-MLROs are responsible yet depending on the size of your organisation, the “operations” of KYC will likely be managed by others, if not teams of others.
+MLROs are responsible yet depending on the size of your organization, the “operations” of KYC will likely be managed by others, if not teams of others.
 Therefore it’s important that you get the right governance in place early.
 We heard some examples of MLROs earlier in the day who did not escalate issues appropriately where they had concerns.
-To do this you need to have the reporting in place and ideally systems with “built in proofs” so that you and others in your organisation supervising the operations can instantly sight and retrieve evidence of compliance.
+To do this you need to have the reporting in place and ideally systems with “built in proofs” so that you and others in your organization supervising the operations can instantly sight and retrieve evidence of compliance.
 Technology can now enable real-time oversight and permissions access which previously would not have been possible.

 Nothing in Regulation 38 (7) prevents a relevant person applying customer due diligence measures by means of an agent or an outsourcing service provider provided that the arrangements between the relevant person and the agent or outsourcing service provider provide for the relevant person to remain liable for any failure to apply such measures.

 With the regulatory environment becoming increasingly complex, even getting to operational level can be a huge task.
-Interpreting new legislation and getting an initiative off the ground up and running before the next compelling regulatory deadline raises the question of how fast can MLROs and their organisations act?
+Interpreting new legislation and getting an initiative off the ground up and running before the next compelling regulatory deadline raises the question of how fast can MLROs and their organizations act?

 ….On the Differences between how well professional and financial services are preparing for and acting on MLR2017